madajczyk/madajczyk.com/now/index.markdown

   </div>
 </article>

-Lots of changes here on the site, although hardly anybody will notice..
-Completely revamped the format, using a new template I built based on [Bulma][3].
-Finally implemented a number of features I've been meaning to add, including an improved [search][4] courtesy of [Algolia][5].
+It's been a busy few months, and summer is already starting to draw to a close.
+Boo.
+It's amazing how quickly the time can pass if you're not actively keeping tracking of it, isn't it?

-Almost halfway through the semester at [Fort Hays State University][1].
-I'm taking nine more credits, which I think I finally am starting to get dialed in on.
-When I finish, I should be about halfway through the [BGS][2] degree program.
-Woot!
+Starting my next semester at [Fort Hays State University][1].
+I'm only taking six credits this time around.
+I managed to burn myself out in the Spring semester, to the point that I almost didn't want to return.
+But, I don't want to give up yet on finishing my [BGS][2] degree.

 If you'd like to reach out, I'd love to hear from you.
 Feel free to send a message to my (probably) pretentious email address: